 Humans, being the pattern seeking beings they are, must strengthen their powers of belief to fit psychological certainties carved into them since birth.
 That’s why we watch our particular brand of political news.
 We watch the evening news because we’re drawn to the world’s carnage and bloodshed, to a lesser or greater degree.
 The evening news knows this, and they’re more than happy to oblige.
 It’s only a matter of which stories will bring in the most advertising dollars.

 The feel-good story tacked on to the end is simply a device to get you to tune in tomorrow.
 It provides a false measure of hope.
-There’s no point pinning it sloppily at the tail end of the death circus, like a blind-folded child does a picture of a donkey.
+There’s no point pinning it sloppily at the tail end of the death circus.
 It’s farcical, as is the awkward segue from an unpleasant story to sports, or the embarrassingly awful attempts at humor from anchors trying to lighten the mood.

 The image we have of the world is what we see on the news; it can’t be any other way.
-If we actually wanted an honest and reasonable approach to newscasts, we’d stop watching and force networks to re-evaluate their presentation.
+If we actually wanted an honest and reasonable approach to newscasts, we’d stop watching and force networks to re-evaluate their presentations.
 We won’t do that.
-In the end, we love every gory detail.
-Over and over.
+In the end, we perversely demand exactly what is given to us.